|Teaching method||Contact hours|

 - present and defend the thesis clearly and fluently, with use of supportive media;

 - give, receive and make use of constructive feedback of peers and supervisors;

 - reflect critically on problems, theories and research results in the domain of international land and water management.

 - progressive data analysis and writing of the thesis and hand-in the different parts;

-- attend group sessions for giving and receiving feedback on the thesis parts;
+- giving and receiving feedback on the thesis parts in the group sessions;

 - give oral presentations of the thesis progress and outcomes.

-Based on the quality of the thesis using the BIL BSc-thesis evaluation forms.
+Based on the quality of the thesis using the BIL-thesis evaluation forms.